etherlinkcom/docs/docs/governance/how-is-etherlink-governed.md

+---
-# How is Etherlink governed?
+title: How is Etherlink governed?
+---

 Like Tezos, Etherlink has a built-in on-chain mechanism for proposing, selecting, testing, and activating upgrades without the need to hard fork.
 This mechanism makes Etherlink self-amending and empowers Tezos bakers to govern Etherlink’s kernel upgrades, security updates, and sequencer operators.